 An introduction to the major themes of New Testament theology and their specific relevance for Christian theology, worship, and ethics.
 These include: the Kingdom of God, justification, sanctification, and Pauline theology.
 This course may be taken in lieu of BB 102 with permission of the department chair.
-(Offered every spring.)
+Prerequisite: BB 102 or permission of professor (Offered every spring.)